 The College was established in 2018 in partnership with, and with the support and guidance of, Lighthouse Christian College Cranbourne (LCCC) in Victoria.
-The Principal of LCCC has the role of Executive Principal of Verity Christian College (VCC), however, VCC operates as an independent school within the regulations and policies of NESA.

-Verity Christian College has its own Campus Principal who is responsible to the Board of Management of LCCC, for the operation of Verity Christian College.
+Verity Christian College has a Campus Principal who is responsible to the Board of Management of LCCC, for the operation of Verity Christian College.